sherwino/hapi/README.md

 ## More on the App

-This single page React application with; home page, user profile page, car profile page ,and useful user stats section in the about page of the site.
-Going to create two [User Stories](#user-stories) or narratives for the site to predict how users would use the site.
+This single page React application with; home page, user profile page, car profile page, and useful user stats section in the about page of the site.
+Going to create two [User Stories](#user-stories) or some kind of narratives for the site to predict how users would use the site.

 ## Going to use the following technologies: